sidi-o/threat-hunting-scenario-tor/README.md

 ### 4. Searched the `DeviceNetworkEvents` Table for TOR Network Connections

 Searched for any indication the TOR browser was used to establish a connection using any of the known TOR ports.
-At `2026-03-08T22:11:25.8094918Z`, an employee on the "threat-hunt-lab" device successfully established a connection to the remote IP address `94.23.121.150` on port `9001`.
+At `2026-03-08T22:11:25.8094918Z`, someone on the "threat-hunt-lab" device successfully established a connection to the remote IP address `94.23.121.150` on port `9001`.
 The connection was initiated by the process `tor.exe`, located in the folder `c:\users\labuser\desktop\tor browser\browser\torbrowser\tor\tor.exe`.
 There were a couple of other connections to sites over port `443`.

 **Query used to locate events:**